dwhitegoode/dwhitegoode/README.md

 ### May the code be with you!

-- Name is David, and my pronouns are he/him.
+- My name is David (he/him).
 I'm a software engineer.
 - I have a B.Tech.
 (Hons.) in Information Technology, and previoulsy worked for Infosys as a Data Analyst.
 - I've furthered my education through a rigurous coding bootcamp at General Assembly and self study which has taught me a variety of frameworks, tools, and languages to create professional applications.
 - I'm currently looking for a role in software engineering, full stack development, or back-end.